EmpathyApp/EmpathyApp/docs/dependencies/risks-and-defects.md

 ~~"undefined variable return_value on line 406"~~ | Neat Skype Status pro/v2 | Minor bug known to the developer of nss, doesn't seem to affect functionality.
 UPDATE: Now Tord has fixed this problem for the file that is available on google drive
 **Neat skype status calls empathizer even if she is logged out** | Neat Skype Status pro/v2 | the empathizer will be in the queue and will be called last (second to last?)
 Stripe error in Firebug for users who are not registered | Stripe | ```POST https://checkout.stripe.com/api/account/lookup Aborted``` This error is expected since a call will be made to the Stripe servers to see if the user already has an account.
 There is nothing to do for us at Empathy App about this, I've verified this with one of the Stripe devs
+"it looks like the actual version of the installation is 4.1.1 and not 4.1" | cPanel/Softaculous | -
+Undefined property: WP_Query::$post | cPanel error log | Might be a problem with a wp plugin, seends to be wp-releated at least